dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

 Once you have defined what (non-technical) goals the SNS should achieve, you are ready for the more technical preparations.
-A main goal of this step is to translate the previously defined high level goals in to parameters and configurations that can be set in the SNS launch.
+A main goal of this step is to translate the previously defined high level goals in to parameters and configurations that can be set for your SNS.
 To specify these parameters it helps to first understand on a high level how the SNS launch proceeds.
 Also, you will need to get some tools and set up or collect some principals' identities.
-We explain these more technical aspects of the SNS launch preparation on [this page](./preparation.md).
+We explain these more technical aspects of the SNS preparations on [this page](./preparation.md).

 In addition to preparing the launch, you might want to start planning